 Shopping for a November birthday girl?
 You’ve got lots of options she’ll love.
 For the low-down on these richly-colored November birthstone gems, read on.

 Citrine: Health & Wealth in Rich Colors

 Citrine is a quartz gemstone found in golden shades ranging from pale yellow to deep brownish orange.
-As one of the more affordable gems, citrine makes a good choice if you want a big, eye-popping ring or pendant.
-Citrine appears frequently in jewelry from the Art Deco era.
+As one of the more affordable gems, citrine makes for a good choice if you want an eye-catching ring or pendant with a larger gemstone.
+Citrine appears frequently in Edwardian and Art Deco engagement rings.

 Both of the November birthstones have a royal advocate in the Duchess of Cambridge, Kate Middleton (who was born in January, but maybe garnet isn’t her color?).
 If you glimpsed her engagement photos with Prince William you may have assumed that her glittery pavé drop earrings were diamond, but they were actually made of white topaz (the “Hope Egg” design by Links of London).
 The Duchess also has a favorite pair of cushion-cut citrine drop earrings by Kiki McDonough, a popular British (but of course) jewelry designer, and has appeared in white topaz and blue topaz earrings by McDonough.
 We think topaz and citrine are a perfect fit with the Duchess’s down-to-earth elegance, because they’re nearly as dazzling as precious gems but without the precious price tag.

 Sources: Gemological Institute of America, American Gem Society